+Mineral Resource and Mineral Reserve estimates are shown on a 100% basis.
 The Measured and Indicated Mineral Resource estimates are inclusive of those Mineral Resource estimates modified to produce the Mineral Reserve estimates.
-All estimates are effective as at December 31, 2023.
+All estimates are effective as at December 31, 2024.

-Reference herein to \$ or USD is to United States dollars and BRL is to Brazilian reais.
-Unless noted otherwise, Mineral Reserves for all active mines have been estimated using metal prices of \$3.65/lb copper and \$1,600/oz gold, whereas

-Mineral Resources have been estimated using metal prices of \$4.20/lb copper and \$1,840/oz gold.
-Exchange rates used were USD/BRL 5.00 for Mineral Reserve and Mineral Resource estimates.
+Reference herein to \$ or USD is to United States dollars and BRL is to Brazilian real.
+Mineral Reserves for all active mines have been estimated using metal prices of \$3.85/lb copper and \$1,600/oz gold, whereas Mineral Resources have been estimated using metal prices of \$4.43/lb copper and \$1,840/oz gold.
+Exchange rates used were USD/ BRL 5.00 for Mineral Reserve and Mineral Resource estimates.

-For a better understanding of each of deposits at Chapada, readers are encouraged to read the technical report and other public disclosure of the Lundin, including all qualifications, assumptions, exclusions and risks that relate to the Mineral Resource and Mineral Reserve estimates.
-The technical reports are listed below, are intended to be read as a whole, and sections should not be read or relied upon out of context.
+For a better understanding of each of the Company's deposits readers are encouraged to read the technical report and other public disclosure of the Company including all qualifications, assumptions, exclusions and risks that relate to the Mineral Resource and Mineral Reserve estimates.
+The technical report is listed below, is intended to be read as a whole, and sections should not be read or relied upon out of context.